-- · Interview the newly-released prisoner - Asses his/her housing needs or requirements - Provide accurate information about housing resources available in your area - · Assist with the application process, if needed - · Connect the person with resources to obtain household furnishings, if needed - · Make follow-up calls to see how the person is doing in their new home
+- Interview the newly-released prisoner. - · Asses his or her housing needs or requirements. - Provide accurate information about housing resources available in your area. - Assist with the application process, if needed. - Connect the person with resources to obtain household furnishings, if needed. - Make follow-up calls to see how the person is doing in his or her new home.

-Helping a returning prisoner find suitable housing will have a huge impact on whether he/she will successfully reenter the community as a law-abiding citizen or return to prison.
+Helping a returning prisoner find suitable housing will have a huge impact on whether he or she will successfully reenter the community as a law-abiding citizen or return to prison.
 Contact your local Prison Fellowship staff at 800-251-7411 to learn more about reentry needs in your community and to connect with others involved in reentry ministry.